William Des Vœux: Early life

-Des Vœux was born as the eighth of nine children of Reverend Henry Des Vœux (1786–1857) and his second wife Fanny Elizabeth Hutton in Baden-Baden, Germany, on 22 September 1834.
+Des Vœux was born as the eighth of nine children of Reverend Henry Des Vœux and his second wife Fanny Elizabeth Hutton in Baden-Baden, Germany, on 22 September 1834.
 His grandfather was Irish politician Sir Charles des Voeux, 1st Baronet.
 His great-grandfather was a Huguenot from Normandy, France, who settled in Ireland in the early 18th century.

-Des Vœux attended a public school in London before starting his studies at Charterhouse School (1845–1853) and Balliol College, Oxford (1854–1856), but left without a degree after his father gave him the choice of finishing his degree and become a clergyman or seeking his fortune in the colonies.
+Des Vœux attended a public school in London before starting his studies at Charterhouse School (1845–1853) and Balliol College, Oxford (1854–1856), but left without a degree after his father gave him the choice of finishing his degree and becoming a clergyman or seeking his fortune in the colonies.

 Des Vœux then moved to Canada, where he finished his BA at the University of Toronto and became a barrister in Upper Canada in 1861.

 Colonial services

 Des Vœux became stipendiary magistrate and superintendent of rivers and creeks in British Guiana from 1863 to 1869, where he championed native causes.
 First stipendiary magistrate in the East Bank Demerara district, he was later transferred to the Upper Demerara-Berbice region, he argued that this transfer was to limit his influence and power on decisions being made in the main city of the colony Georgetown.
-He was one of the leading figures (with Joseph Beaumont and James Crosby) against the system of Indian indenture system.
+He was one of the leading figures (with Joseph Beaumont and James Crosby) against the Indian indenture system.
 Based on his experience in Guiana where he witnessed many instances of cruel and unjust treatment of indentured servants by plantation owners and managers, des Vœux wrote a 10,000-word report in 1869 to Lord Granville, the Secretary of State for the Colonies in which he detailed many abuses.
 When the contents of the report were published, there was a great outcry and the Commission of Inquiry into the Treatment of Immigrants was conducted.
 Des Vœux gave testimony before the commission in Georgetown and its report led to many improvements in the workers' treatment.

 He reorganised and codified old French system of law when he was the Administrator and Colonial Secretary of St. Lucia between 1869 and 1880.
 Afterwards, Des Vœux was appointed Governor of Fiji and High Commissioner for the Western Pacific from 1880 to 1885.
 He was appointed Governor of Newfoundland from 1886 to 1887.